ashwin-nayak/pressure-projections/README.md

 ```

 This should run an instance of the Julia REPL where each benchmark can be executed.
-Each benchmark folder has an intentionally empty meshes and results folder where the meshes and the plots are storage.

 > The flags ensure correct user permissions are set on the container-generated output files.
 Additionally, the container information is cleared at the end of the run.